 How does RANKL-RANK binding send the “get going” message to your osteoclasts and immune cells?

 When RANKL binds to its cell surface receptor, RANK (receptor activator of nuclear factor-kappa B, another long name you don’t need to remember), this turns on a seriously pro-inflammatory messenger called NF-kappa B (nuclear factor-kappa B).
 NF-kappa B moves from the cell membrane into the cell and makes a beeline for its DNA, where it sets off the production of a whole bunch of pro-inflammatory processes—one of which is the activation of osteoclasts.
 When RANKL activates the RANK receptor on the precursor cells for osteoclasts, these osteoclast-hopefuls get the message that they are to develop into mature osteoclasts and remove worn out, damaged or infected bone.

 Too much RANKL secretion, however, promotes bone loss.
 So, what can you do to prevent it?

-If you choose to go the pharmaceutical route, you can take the anti-resorptive drug, denosumab (marketed as Prolia and Xgeva), which prevents bone remodeling by binding to and preventing RANKL from doing its job, thus preventing osteoclasts (but also your immune cells, specifically your T cells) from maturing and doing theirs.
+If you choose to go the pharmaceutical route, you can take anti-resorptive drugs which prevent bone remodeling by binding to and preventing RANKL from doing its job.
+Thus preventing osteoclasts (but also your immune cells, specifically your T cells) from maturing and doing theirs.

 RANKL can be controlled safely, naturally